What The Client Wanted

 Once areas had been blasted we had a small window of time to ensure that the blasted alloy had to be etch primed.
 We then applied a high build primer and several topcoats to ensure a sufficient film thickness in line with the manufacturers guidelines.

-We also repaired many of the low level damages to the cladding prior to the application of coatings and coated other items on site such as the loading bay roller shutter boxes, footer boards, roller shutter doors, fire escapes and internal loading bay goal posts.
+We also did a lot of cladding panel repairs on many of the low level damage to the cladding panels prior to the application of coatings and coated other items on site such as the loading bay roller shutter boxes, footer boards, roller shutter doors, fire escapes and internal loading bay goal posts.